 "Is something wrong?"
 He asked, grabbing her hand in his own.
 As soon as he did, Tom figured he had taken the act a bit too far.

-"Are you, like, okay?"
+"Are you okay?"
 She asked suddenly.
 "You're acting really weird.
+This must be a joke.
 You're pulling a prank on me, aren't you?"

 "What?
 I, uh, no- I'm not making fun of you, Sylvia."
 He tried.
 "I promise"

 "I don't believe you.
 I don't like being humiliated, Tom.
 Not at all" She replied, a threatening tone in her voice.
 Tom was losing all he had worked for in seconds.
 What could he do to repair the damage?
 Realizing he still had her hand in his grasp, he pulled her back down from her standing up, and smashed his lips against her own.

 After a few seconds, their lips parted, and Tom looked her in the eyes, desperately trying to read her emotions.

 "I'm leaving now" She said quietly, before walking away.
 Sylvia didn't look back.

 YOU ARE READING

 Fred, George, and Sylvia play with firewhisky and truth or dare, a desicion that ends up with Sylvia visiting the past and Tom Riddle.
 Will it be love at first sight or curtains for our beloved hero?